MMosquito/Credit_Risk_Analysis/README.md

-## Summary (Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.)
+## Summary

+The results of the machine learning models conclude that the Undersampling is the least accurate score at 53%.
+The model most most accurate is the Easy Ensemble AdaBoost Classifier at 93%.